peterschmidtdk/Exchange-Maibox-SOA-Manager/README.md

 Using the tool
 - run the tool
 - connect to Exchange Online with Exchange Administrator permissions.
+- load mailboxes
+- enable mailboxes for cloud only or revert back to onprem

 Microsoft reference:
 - *Enable Exchange attributes in Microsoft Entra ID for cloud management* (Microsoft Learn)